Skip to content

 So, What's the Solution?
 Hypoallergenic Cats?

-• Male cats produce more allergenic secretions than females.
+• Male cats tend to produce more allergens than females.

-• Un-neutered males produce more than neutered males.
+• Un-neutered males produce more allergens than neutered ones.

-So, while no cat is entirely hypoallergenic, there's hope!
-Here are some breeds that might be gentler on allergies:
+So, while no cat is truly hypoallergenic, there’s definitely hope!
+Here are some breeds that might be easier on your allergies:

-1. Russian Blue - Known for their striking silvery blue coat and captivating green eyes, Russian Blues are not only aesthetically pleasing but also considered smart and friendly.
-They tend to produce less Fel d 1 protein, making them a potential choice for those with allergies.
+Known for their striking silvery-blue coat and mesmerising green eyes, Russian Blues are as smart as they are gorgeous.
+They tend to produce less Fel d 1 protein, making them a possible choice for those with cat allergies.

 Russian Blue cat